Readyforthedraft.com

 02/13/26 – Mansoor Delane, CB, LSU

 Mike McDaniel is out as Dolphins HC after a 35-33 record in four seasons in Miami and after an 11-6 record in 2023, he finished with two straight seasons of sub-.500 football, culminating with a 7-10 record in 2025.
 McDaniel was thought of as an offensive mastermind, but this past season the Miami offense finished 26thin the league in total yards.
 Former Packers DC Jeff Hafley steps in as HC and if this offseason is any indication, the 2026 Dolphins will look very different as the new regime was quick to let go of three of their highest profile players in Tua Tagovailoa, Tyreek Hill and Bradley Chubb then traded Jaylen Waddle to Denver.
 With Tua out, Malik Willis was signed to line up under center for Miami in 2026.
 The loss of Chubb, who led the Dolphins in sacks 2ith 8.5 a season ago, means Chop Robinson is the only edge rusher currently on the roster with any real game experience last season.
 The additions of Josh Uche and David Ojabo are a start, but Keldric Faulk has the blend of size and power to be a tremendous run stuffer as he continues to polish his pass rush ability and would be a nice complement to Robinson’s speed and explosiveness off the edge.
 It just feels a bit too early to target Faulk.
 Miami’s secondary may also look vastly different next season as the primary starters on the outside Rasul Douglas and Jack Jones are both UFAs.
-Jermod McCoy needs to show he’s fully healed from the ACL tear he suffered last January and he could easily be in the conversation for this pick.
-Distancing themselves from Hill and Waddle mean the roster is in desperate need of WR help.
-While Tutu Atwell and Jalen Tolbert will be nice complementary receivers, what’s lacking is a true No. 1 WR.
+Jermod McCoy and Mansoor Delane would garner consideration should either fall.
+Distancing themselves from Hill and Waddle means the roster is in desperate need of WR help.
+While Tutu Atwell and Jalen Tolbert will be nice complementary receivers, what’s lacking is a true playmaker at WR, but we’ll get to that in a moment.
+Green Bay’s draft philosophy over the years has been to shore up the trenches with their first pick, then address skill positions on Days 2 and 3.
+New GM Jon-Eric Sullivan spent 22 years in the Packers’ front office, and you’d have to expect him to bring a similar mentality to the Dolphins.
+Austin Jackson is the current RT, but he’s in the final year of his deal and has missed 20 games over the last two seasons and hasn’t stayed healthy for a full season since 2021.
+It’s inevitable that Miami moves on from Jackson and it would behoove them to target the top OL in this year’s draft.
+With Patrick Paul, Jonah Savaiinaea, Aaron Brewer and Jackson are expected to start up front.
+Jamaree Salyer was signed in free agency and would have the first chance to win the RG position.
+That said Francis Mauigoa has the versatility to also play on the inside and could get on the field early on the inside but could easily move back outside should Jackson go down to injury.
+If Mauigoa is still on the board, I can see Sullivan targeting him here.
+Okay, back to the WR position.
+Tyson was able to showcase his explosiveness at his workout on April 17th and Sullivan had a front row to the performance.
+Coincidence?
+Miami has to come away with a No. 1 WR for Malik Willis and Tyson could be that guy.
 There is no doubt that a healthy Jordyn Tyson would be in the argument for the top WR in the draft if he had been healthy throughout his collegiate career.
 However, the durability concerns are real as Tyson missed a third of the games in his career, having dealt with a multi-ligament knee injury (ACL, MCL, PCL) in 2022 while at Colorado, followed by a fractured clavicle that put him out prior to ASU’s CFP run, then battled hamstring issues this past season.
 The medical red flag is likely to push Tyson down the board and Miami could reap the benefits of the slide.
 Tyson has the speed, size and athleticism to play both on the outside and in the slot, which should excite new OC Bobby Slowik as he’d be able to line him up all over the field to take advantage of mismatches.
 Tyson is a fluid athlete and can separate when driving out of his breaks and is able to get down the field vertically despite not being known as a burner.
 However, it’s his ball tracking, body control and contested catch ability that are his calling card.
 Tyson is so good when attacking the ball in the air that 50-50 balls tend to be more like 80-20 in his favor.
 His body control is so impressive in the air with the ability to contort his body to make the catch and has a knack for always knowing where he is on the field.
-Tyson also put up 225 pounds an impressive 26 times, which not only tied him for the most of any WR but only 14 players at any position posted more reps than him, which just speaks to his play strength.
+Tyson also put up 225 pounds an impressive 26 times, which not only tied him for the most of any WR but only 14 players at any position posted more reps than him, which just speaks to the play strength we have to expect from him.
+We’ve seen more polish and toughness to his game working with four-time Pro Bowler, two-time Super Bowl Champion and Super Bowl XL MVP Hines Ward as his position coach at ASU.

 02/25/26 – Sonny Styles, LB, Ohio State